Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

 \paragraph{Trap stability for translational \DOFF{}}

-A stably levitated particle experiences a restoring force for all translational \DOFF{}. \Fref{fig:translationalstability} shows the total force acting on a superconducting sphere close to the center of the \AHC{}-trap.
-The force is calculated as explained in \aref{app:tensor} from the magnetic field distributions shown in \Fref{fig:AHCtrap}(f,i).
-At the center of the trap, the force equals zero as the magnetic levitation force and the gravitational force balance each other.
+The force acting on the spherical particle can now be calculated from the field distributions. \Fref{fig:translationalstability} shows the force acting on a superconducting sphere close to the center of the realistic \AHC{}-trap.
+At the center of the trap, the force equals zero as the magnetic force balances the gravitational force.
 The negative gradient of the force corresponds to a restoring force pushing the particle back to the trap center for small displacements.
 Thus, this parameter set results in a stably levitated particle.
-The thick solid lines are linear fits within $\pm100\,$nm of the trap position from which the restoring constants $k_i$ and, thus, trap frequencies $\omega_i$ are calculated, see \Eref{eq:trapfreq}.
-In the following, we use the uncertainty of the linear fit on $k$ for calculating the uncertainty of the trap frequency.
+The thick solid lines are linear fits within $\pm100\,$nm of the trap position from which the spring constants $k_i$, their uncertainties and trap frequencies $\omega_i$ are calculated.

 \paragraph{Trap stability for angular \DOFF{}}